You know, we've been destroying Democrats all day.

 There are two ways to get things done.

-And if you're s if you're gonna sit around and wait for somebody else to make it the way it was, you're gonna find yourself sitting on the on the sidelines because there are people coming in who are going to start doing it themselves because they see an opportunity, an economic opportunity in the rebuilding of New Orleans.
+And if you're going to sit around and wait for somebody else to make it the way it was, you're going to find yourself sitting on the sidelines because there are people coming in who are going to start doing it themselves because they see an opportunity, an economic opportunity in the rebuilding of New Orleans.

-So you can you can choose one of two ways.
+So you can choose one of two ways.

 You can sit back and wait for somebody to do it, or you can join the rebuilding process yourself.